 - You may not place holds on reference or non-circulating materials, and some libraries’ museum passes.

 - Reserve items in any of these ways

 - In person at the library, either through the Librarian or the OPAC computer

 You will need your library card and your PIN (usually the last 4 digits of your phone number) to reserve items.

-These are our 2 “card catalogs”.
+We have one computer dedicated to allowing patrons to search our “online card catalog”.
 Use them to find materials owned by all or any of the libraries in the SAILS network, to place holds, and to use the SAILS and SEMLS databases.

-Available in 1/2 hour increments by signing up at the Front Desk.
+Available in 1/2 hour increments by signing in with your library card or guest pass.
 Parents are responsible for their childrens’ use of the Internet; please supervise them.
 Printing costs $.25 per page or $1 for color.

 $1 per page